 Applications from people with significant pre-existing conditions were rejected altogether in all but five states.
 And even people with relatively minor pre-existing conditions often found that they were only able to get a policy that either excluded their pre-existing conditions or charged them higher premiums as a result of their medical history.

 That’s all changed now.
 Applicants can no longer be rejected or charged a higher premium because of pre-existing conditions; applications don’t even ask questions about medical history anymore, because medical underwriting is no longer used in the individual major medical market.
-(Note that this is only true because of the ACA; if the ACA is repealed and replaced, new legislation could remove the current protections for people with pre-existing conditions.
-You can follow our Repeal & Replace section for more information about what’s going on with the ACA and GOP proposals to replace it).
+(Note that this is only true because of the ACA; it applies both on- and off-exchange, but it doesn’t apply to plans that aren’t regulated by the ACA, like short-term health insurance plans.)

 Why the need for open enrollment